ubccr/xdmod-supremm/docs/analytics.md

 ---
-title: Customizing Efficiency Tab Analytics
+title: Customizing Help Text for Efficiency Analytics
 ---

 This document describes how to customize the text displayed when viewing the analytics in the Efficiency Tab.